shailjasingh008/shailjasingh008/README.md

 <h1 align="center">Hi 👋, I'm Shailja Singh</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

+<p>Hey!
+Everyone 👋 I am Shailja Singh, a Front-end developer and a Graphic Designer.

+In 2015, When the Internet was booming I used to look at random Apps and Websites and wondered how It's made.
+That's when it all started :)

+Now It's been almost 2 years of practicing Front-End and I believe It never gets old for me.
+I've been learning Back-End Development recently and I want to take it forward by becoming a Full-Stack Developer.

+I master in HTML, CSS and JavaScript and my currently learning PHP, MySql and MongoDB.

+I like to learn random skills which in turn come in handy be it Advanced Excel, Powerpoint, Social Media managing or Graphic Designing.

+I aim to make an Impact by being an Educator / Influencer at the End.

+So that's all about me, Hope that's Interesting. :)
+Would love to connect.
+Feel free to ask for any advice. 😇</p>

 - 🔭 I’m currently working on **Front-end designs**

 - 🌱 I’m currently learning **Wordpress and Visual Codes**